The Citadel stuns Georgia Tech with overtime upset win

 The Citadel: Hosts FCS Charleston Southern on Saturday.

-Georgia Tech: Visits Temple on Saturday.
+Georgia Tech: After a bye week, the Yellow Jackets visit Temple on Sept.
+28.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25